 Scientific Infrastructure and Administration

 The organization of the MPI-IE is completed by the scientific infrastructure and the service teams of the administration.
-The scientfic core facilities offer centralized research support within the Institute by ensuring state-of-the-art technologies, equipment and expertise.
+The scientific core facilities offer centralized research support within the Institute by ensuring state-of-the-art technologies, equipment and expertise.
 The facilities are headed highly experienced experts of their fields and work in close cooperation with the scientists.
 The administrative teams back the scientists by providing all necessary administrative and technical support such as personnel, accounting, purchasing, technical services and safety.

 The institute respectively the Managment Board is supported by two advisory panels.
-The Scientific Advisory Board (SAB) evaluates the scientific work conducted at the MPI-IE and provides suggestions for continued refinement of the development of the Institute.
+The Scientific Advisory Board (SAB) evaluates the scientific work conducted at the MPI-IE and provides suggestions for continued refinement of the development of the institute.
 The Board of Trustees consisting of prominent individuals from industrial, financial, political and cultural circles reinforces the links between the MPI-IE and the public sphere.